dakota-kallas/GoodFight-JavaFX-App/README.md

 directory.
 You will then need to setup a localhost database connection on MySQL Workbench using the data importer of the database dump in the database directory as a new "npdb" schema.
-/n_Note: You will need to match the JDBC connection settings used in the DBUtils.java class._
+<br />_Note: You will need to match the JDBC connection settings used in the DBUtils.java class._

 All project files can be found in the main branch.